dracoventions/TWCManager/README.md

 ## Limitations
 * Due to hardware limitations, TWCManager will not work with Tesla's older High Power Wall Connectors (HPWCs) that were discontinued around April 2016.
-* Integrations (HomeAssistant and Fronius) are in development and have not been fully tested yet.
-Expect this project to involve significant changes between now (September 2019) and end of October 2019.
+* Interfaces (HomeAssistant and Fronius) are in development and have not been fully tested yet.
+* There is currently no way to configure how TWCManager deals with more than one interface platform.
+Currently, TWCManager will add together the values (generation and consumption) for all configured integrations.

 ## Installation

-All installation documentation (Physical and Software) is contained in the documentation repository [Here](docs/README.md)
+All installation documentation (Physical and Software) is contained in the documentation repository [here](docs/README.md)

 # Attribution
 * Original TWCManager distribution by [cdragon](https://github.com/cdragon/TWCManager)